-- Reduce waste volumes through maximising the proportion of timber that is extracted and sold to market. - Re-use of stumps and brash shall be incorporated into the construction where possible. - Other recovery methods for brash and stumps shall be investigated by the Contractor, for example composting or biomass markets.
+- Reduce waste volumes through maximising the proportion of timber that is extracted and sold to market. - Re-use of stumps and brash shall be incorporated into the construction where possible (for example, under floating roads) - Other recovery methods for brash and stumps shall be investigated by the Principal Contractor, for example composting or biomass markets.